oliveiracle/secondproject-the-word-of-god/README.md

 # The Word of God

-The Word of God is a responsive front-end website created as part of the Code Institute Full-Stack Developer course.
+This project was born from my faith and a deep desire to share the comfort and hope that I find in God's Word.
+"Peace in the Word" is more than just a website; it is a digital sanctuary created to bring the love of Jesus Christ to those in need.

-It is designed to be an interactive and spiritual space where users can find Bible verses, daily prayers, and share prayer requests.
+My goal is to offer a peaceful space where anyone, at any time, can find a word of encouragement through Bible verses, daily prayers, and a community that prays for one another.
+To ensure this message is accessible to everyone, the site was built with a minimalist and fully responsive design.
-The goal is to provide comfort, encouragement, and inspiration in a minimalist, mobile-friendly experience.

 👉 [View the live project here](https://oliveiracle.github.io/secondproject-the-word-of-god/)
+`
 ---

 ## Technologies Used